Even the most commonplace and humanitarian activities, if associated with Christian evangelization, are considered illegal and forbidden by the CCP.

-In 2016, the Christian was driven away from the Yangchun City Railway Station by police for distributing gospel tracts and in September of the same year, he was arrested for distributing gospel tracts, on the grounds that it is illegal to spread the gospel in public areas.
+In 2016, the Christian was driven away from the Yangchun City Railway Station by police for distributing gospel tracts.

-In August of 2017, he was giving out gospel tracts at a park in Yangchun City when the police arrested him on the grounds that “preaching the gospel in public places constitutes pollution of the environment.”
-The next morning, he was escorted back to the congregation site where he attended religious meetings—the police confiscated two computers, Holy Bibles and 40,000 copies of gospel tracts.
+In July of 2017, he was giving out gospel tracts at a park in Yangchun City when the police arrested him on the grounds that “preaching the gospel in public places constitutes pollution of the environment.”
+The next morning, he was escorted back to the congregation site where he attended religious meetings—the police confiscated a computer and 40,000 copies of gospel tracts.

 Evangelism on College Campuses Banned

 Just like in the rest of the country, the CCP’s control over evangelizing on campuses has grown tighter.

 On July 18, 2018, the United Front Work Department (UFWD) of the municipal party committee of Jiamusi City, in Heilongjiang Province, the city’s Ethnic and Religious Affairs Bureau, and the Jiamusi City Education Bureau jointly issued the document entitled Notice on Legal Investigation and Handling of Domestic and Foreign Influences Taking Advantage of Summer Vacation Periods to Evangelize Students, which forbade evangelism geared toward students.

 Over at Shandong University in September 2016, two Christians from the Sola Fide church in Shandong’s Qingdao City were arrested for spreading the gospel.